anath703/DS_5100_PROJECT/report/Report_Draft.md

 ## The Data: Describe your data set and its significance.

-* Data scraped/collected from where

-* One large data frame created from different sets of data, allowing easy access to data cleaning and analysis

-* How was the data structure stored (csv files read into pandas data frames)

 Our data comes from three different sources:

 1. NFL Game Log from Pro Football Reference